-Section 3.11.1 through Section 3.11.2.7: The same time frames that apply to Enrollment shall be used for changes in Enrollment and Disenrollment.
+The same time frames that apply to Enrollment shall be used for changes in Enrollment and Disenrollment.
 If a Medicaid MCO Member's request to be Disenrolled or change MCO Plans is received and processed by SCDHHS by the internal cut-off date for the month, the change will be effective on the last Day of the month.
 If the Medicaid MCO Member's request is received after the internal cut-off date, the effective date of the change will be no later than the last Day of the month following the month the Disenrollment form is received.
-A Medicaid MCO Member's Disenrollment is contingent upon their "lock-in" status (See the Enrollment Process Section in this guide).
+A Medicaid MCO Member's Disenrollment is contingent upon their "lock-in" status (Refer to Section 3.3 of this guide).